 UENUKU WAS A GREAT CHIEF IN HAWAIKI.
-HE HAD BEEN VICTORIOUS in the great wars with Tawheta and now reigned supreme with a large and prosperous tribe.
-One day a villager named Whatitata was walking on the beach when he came across a beached whale.
-Recognising the value of the precious bone Whatitata collected some of the choicest pieces to fashion into implements and jewellery.
-As a sign of respect for his chief, Whatitata presented Uenuku with two treasures - a whalebone club and comb.
+HE HAD BEEN VICTORIOUS It sank and all the high-born children on board drowned.
+The only in the great wars with Tawheta and now reigned supreme with a large survivors were Ruatapu and his tuakana Paikea. and prosperous tribe.
+One day a villager named Whatitata was walking Perhaps overwhelmed by his actions, Ruatapu asked who would on the beach when he came across a beached whale.
+Recognising the carry the signs of remaining life back to land and warn the people value of the precious bone Whatitata collected some of the choicest that he intended to send ocean storms to devastate their island home. pieces to fashion into implements and jewellery.
+As a sign of respect Paikea replied that he would carry the signs to the people and he was for his chief, Whatitata presented Uenuku with two treasures transported back to his village. a whalebone club and comb.
+Ruatapu had told Paikea that he would send a great sea in the